Suburban NYC county residents sue WHO over coronavirus pandemic response

 They also accused the WHO of conspiring with China's government, which was not named as a defendant, to cover up COVID-19's severity.
 The WHO did not immediately respond to requests for comment.

+Its director-general, Tedros Adhanom Ghebreyesus, has defended the agency's handling of the pandemic, saying the WHO had kept the world informed about the coronavirus.
+He has also called for global unity to fight the pandemic.
 The lawsuit by Richard Kling and Steve Rotker, both of New Rochelle, and Gennaro Purchia, of Scarsdale, was filed in the federal court in White Plains, New York.
-It seeks unspecified damages for what they called WHO's "incalculable" harm to the roughly 756,000 adult residents in Westchester County who would make up the class.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)